maxsdw/vRap-js/README.md

 In order to generate a well arranged objects tree, when defining the object namespace is recommended to write before the name, the primitive category to which it belongs, for instance, in our previous example, "usersGrid" object is extended from "Base.primitives.View", so we write the namespace as "views.usersGrid".

-When a new object is created you can assign it an unique alias, the alias will be used to identify the object under certain circunstances, this property is initially optional, but it is mandatory in some cases that will be explained later.
+When a new object is created you can assign it an unique alias, the alias will be used to identify the object under certain circumstances, this property is initially optional, but it is mandatory in some cases that will be explained later.

         vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
                 alias: 'usersGrid'